LiuElvin/STAT_302_Final_Project/README.md

   - More specifically, calls are relayed from base station to base station as our cell phone moves

-  - This can influence the quality of our phone calls when our cell phones are far away from the nearest base station
+  - This can influence the quality of our phone calls when we're far away from the nearest base station

 - The **ad hoc wireless network** instead relays messages via other devices in the network